ivalenzuelan/WiFirePrevention/README.md

 Run the following command on a WiFi-enabled device:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   sudo python node.py -i wlan0 -s http://your-server-ip:5000   `
+` sudo python node.py -i wlan0 -s http://your-server-ip:5000  `

 Replace wlan0 with your WiFi interface and your-server-ip with the Flask server address.